niblux/shopping-cart/README.md

 - You can remove an item, and the total will update.
 (Same for adding an item)
 - There is a clear all button for removing all items.

-## Aims/Goals for this project

-- [ ] Fix a known bug where the first item is set to 0 , this would be done by checking the state is being updating correctly.
-- [ ] Improve the UI layout
-- [ ] Add real API request for Products Data
-- [ ] Re-Factor codebase primarily, checking wether any Stateful component data or logic can be moved into a Stateless Functional Component.

 .....
 More to come :)